johnli0135/parenthesizer/README.md

                                   | else                      cons: (first b) (merge a      rest b)
             (merge (mergesort left) (mergesort right))
 ```
-This approach just uses colons for parentheses that span multiple lines and allow whitespace and the positions of
+This approach just uses colons for parentheses that span multiple lines and allows whitespace and the positions of
 visible parentheses to determine when they should be closed.
-The nice thing about it is that it requires no
-knowledge of the particular Lisp dialect that the code is being written for and just relies on simple
-transformations.
+Importantly, the left boundaries of most
+subexpressions that span multiple lines, like `define`, `if`, `letrec`, `lambda`, and `cond`, are still
+only explicitly delimited once using the colon syntax, so removing or modifying any of them only
+involves making edits in one location and doesn't involve finding and adjusting the proper closing parenthesis.